 Most balance transfer cards have a low or zero percent interest rate, and you have a set time to pay it off.
 Many cards allow up to 18 months maximum.

-If you don’t repay the indebtedness in the given time, you may be charged interest on the entire balance you moved, starting from day one.
+If you don’t repay the indebtedness in the given time, you might be charged interest on the entire balance you moved, starting from day one.

 Some cards may also charge a fee of three to five percent of the balance when you open the account.
 Like any other credit card, they will also look at your credit score to determine creditworthiness.

-This is not a repayment method without risk.
-However, if you’re committed and accelerate your payments, this can be a good way to eliminate debt fast.
+This is not a repayment method that comes without risk.
+However, if you’re committed and accelerate your payments, this can be a good way to eliminate debt fast and build good credit.

 Here are some cards to consider for a balance transfer.